brunovgprado/LoanManager/README.md

 ## How to run the project

-Loan manager is a Restfull API project that uses a docker based environment with a docker-compose file, so you just need to docker running on your computer.
+Loan manager is a Restfull API project that uses a docker based environment with a docker-compose file, so you just need docker running on your computer.
 So assuming you have docker running, you can push the commands below into your prompt terminal.

 ```